ivanlhz/phone-catalogue/README.md

 using `npm i` or `yarn install`

 ## Available Scripts
+> All script are available as npm command.

 In the project directory, you can run:

 ### `yarn start`
-Runs the app in the development mode.<br />
+Runs the app in the development mode and the backend.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />